saenyakorn/monorepo-versioning-gitops/README.md

    }
    ```

-   - `changelog` - This is the changelog generator used to generate the changelog for each package.
-In this case, we use [GitHub changelog](https://github.com/changesets/changesets/tree/main/packages/changelog-github) generator.
+   - `changelog` - This specifies the changelog generator used to generate the changelog for each package.
+In this case, we use the [GitHub changelog](https://github.com/changesets/changesets/tree/main/packages/changelog-github) generator.

-   > Make sure you replace `ORGANIZATION_NAME` and `REPO_NAME` with your own GitHub organization and repository name.
+   > Be sure to replace `ORGANIZATION_NAME` and `REPO_NAME` with your own GitHub organization and repository name.

 4. Add [Changesets bot](https://github.com/apps/changeset-bot) for your repository.
-5. Set up GitHub Action workflow for releasing apps and packages.
+5. Set up the GitHub Action workflow for releasing apps and packages.
 You can copy [my action YAML](./.github/workflows/release.yaml) here.
-6. For the apps that you want build them as Dokcer images.
-You need to add a `Dockerfile` to each of them.
+6. For the apps that you want to build as Docker images, you need to add a `Dockerfile` to each of them.
 You can copy my Docker file here

    - NextJS app - [Dockerfile](./apps/web/Dockerfile)
    - NestJS app - [Dockerfile](./apps/api/Dockerfile)